-So where is the cheapest place to live in Wyoming?
+So, where’s the most affordable place to live in Wyoming for 2019?
 That would be Worland.

 And if you already knew these places were cheap, check out some more reading about Wyoming and the cheapest places in the country:

 The 10 Cheapest Places To Live In Wyoming For 2019

 The median income in Worland comes in at $49,191 and the median home value is $137,800 for 2019.

 The median income in Saratoga comes in at $73,476 and the median home value is $171,100 for 2019.

 The median income in Lyman comes in at $80,673 and the median home value is $190,400 for 2019.

 The median income in Marbleton comes in at $74,135 and the median home value is $153,800 for 2019.

 The median income in Basin comes in at $49,821 and the median home value is $132,500 for 2019.